fbpx

 HOW DO YOU HOPE TO CONTRIBUTE TO THE MISSION OF CHBC?

 I feel so blessed to be called to serve as an elder.
-I've been serving in several roles at Bible Church such as Leader of Chinese Fellowship, a deacon, and in other volunteering capacities.
+I've served or been serving in several roles at Chapel Hill Bible Church as a deacon, as Leader of Chinese Fellowship, and in other volunteering capacities.

-As a Christian, we're called to spread the Good News to all people.
-I hope to use my background as a member of the minority group of the church to bring more people from various ethnic/cultural backgrounds to worship Him as pictured in the beautiful scene of Revelation 7:9.
+As Christians, we’re called to spread the Good News to all people.
+I hope to use my experience and conviction to bring people from various ethnic/cultural backgrounds to worship Him as pictured in the beautiful scene of Revelation 7:9-12.

 Wally Turnbull